osalvador/dbax-lite/doc/Routing.md

 ### Available Router Methods

-The router allows you to register routes that respond to GET and POST HTTP verbs:
+The router allows you to register routes that respond to any HTTP verb:

 ```sql
 l_bool := route_.get ('foo');